-The NHS LTP provides us with the catalyst required for this system change to create a strong underpinning infrastructure which supports transformation and improvements for our population without the historic barriers we have faced 8.1 30 10 19 Board discussions - STP Refresh Update Oct19.pdf

-To facilitate our transition towards an ICS, we have agreed the Derbyshire ICS framework and constituent job cards.
+The NHS LTP provides us with the catalyst required for this system change to create a strong underpinning infrastructure which supports transformation and improvements for our population 8.
+Without the historic barriers we have faced 8.
+John John Board discussions - STP Refresh Update Oct19.pdf To facilitate our transition towards an ICS, we have agreed the Derbyshire ICS framework and constituent job cards.